0xCompute/rubidity/punks/README.md

 More:

-ha. that's the beauty of (dumb) contracts or the punk (dumb) contract.  the composite all-in-one image will be "off-chain".  thus, no worries about duplicates.  if you get a punk via the (dumb) contract than you get a token with an "on-chain" index (e.g. 0,1,2,3, etc.) like in the original (anno 2017)!  and every inscription is a (dumb) contract inscription (no image ever etched). back to the future!
+ha. that's the beauty of (dumb) contracts or the punk (dumb) contract.  the composite all-in-one image will be "off-chain".  thus, no worries about duplicates.  if you get a punk via the (dumb) contract than you get a token with an index (e.g. 0,1,2,3, etc.) like in the original (anno 2017)!  and every inscription is a (dumb) contract inscription (no image ever etched). back to the future!

 and yes, of course the idea is to generate a new 10 000 punks set anyway that automagically has a new hash.  i have done many (new!)
 10 000 punk series already.  a great candidate might be the human series with 10 skin tones (using the google skin tone research sponsored dr. ellis monk skin tones  - see https://skintone.google/ ) and the script to generate all 10 000 (human) punks (no aliens, zombies, apes) ->